pyprg/egrid/README.md

     * .max, float
        greatest possible value
     * .is_discrete, bool
-        no values after decimal point if True, input for solver accepted by MINLP solvers
+       just 0 digits after decimal point if True, input for solver, accepted by MINLP solvers
+    * .m, float
+       increase of multiplier with respect to change of var/const the effective multiplier is a linear function of var/const (mx + n)
+    * .n, float
+       multiplier when var/const is 0.
+       the effective multiplier is a linear function of var/const (mx + n)

 mnodeinj: scipy.sparse.csc_matrix